AlynxZhou/hikaru-coffee/docs/en/user/config.md

 ## `baseURL`

-Your site's base URL, like `https://example.com`
+Your site's base URL, like `https://example.com`. **Don't add trailing `/` to URL.**

 ## `rootDir`

+Your site's root dir, starts with `/` like UNIX path, and also end with a `/` to hint that it is a dir.

-Your site's root dir, for example, if you want to put your site in `https://example.com/blog/`, you can set it to `/blog/`, or if you create different sites with different languages, you can set it to `/en/` or `/zh_CN/`.
-If you don't need those, set it to `/`.
+For example, if you want to put your site in `https://example.com/blog/`, you can set it to `/blog/`, or if you create different sites with different languages, you can set it to `/en/` or `/zh_CN/`.
+If you don't need to put your site into a subdir, just set it to `/`.

 ## `srcDir`